 The Other Side of the Story

-Realize that cell phones are not necessary a bad thing for students to have and carry to school.
+Realize that cell phones are not necessarily a bad thing for students to have and carry to school.
 Just as there are a number of cons to allowing cell phones to be used in school, there also a number of pros too.
 Parents can decide if a phone is appropriate for their child and set guidelines on how they want it to be used.
 Many schools also have set rules on whether cell phones are permitted or not so it is best to check with the school's specific policy before sending your child in with a cell phone.